avmary06/SIMCODES-ISU.github.io/docs/_mentors/mengdi_huai.md

 # Success in My Group

-Success in my group is driven by curiosity, hard work, collaboration, and shared goals.
+Success in my group is driven by curiosity, hard work, collaboration, open communication, and shared goals.
 Each student in my group has unique strengths, creating a diverse skill set that enhances our overall effectiveness.
 We celebrate each achievement, big or small, fostering an environment where everyone feels valued and motivated.
-Open communication is key; we regularly share feedback and ideas, allowing us to learn from one another and adapt as needed.
-This synergy not only drives us toward our objectives but also strengthens our bonds, making our group a space where individual growth and collective success go hand in hand.
+This collaboration not only propels us toward our goals but also deepens our connections, making our group a place where personal growth and collective success thrive together.

 # Example Research Projects